Set up your dev environment for extending Teams apps across Microsoft 365

 Select Join under Join the beta section after the installation completes.

-Launch the Office app and sign in with your test tenant credentials.
+Launch the Microsoft 365 app and sign in with your test tenant credentials.

 Open your profile (Me) > Settings and scroll to the bottom of the menu.